tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - Begin your planning with a prayer for help and guidance as you decide what you will do today
 - Check your work sprint board at work to make sure you've captured all tasks assigned to you as cards and add them to your Triage list
-- Triage all items in my triage list by categorizing them, estimating them, adding a due date if necessary and placing them in the correct place by priority
+- Triage all items in your triage list by categorizing them, estimating them, adding a due date if necessary and placing them in the correct place by priority
 - Move the tasks from your 'This Week' list that you commit to finishing today to your 'Today' list.
 If there is a task that you cannot finish in a day, break it down into smaller tasks.
 If you are blocked by something, move that task to your 'Waiting For' list and write down what you are waiting for
 - Scan your 'Waiting For' list to see if any conditions have changed that will allow you to move forward
 - Visualize the end of your day.
 What are the most important three things that you could accomplish today?
 Write them down in your "Daily Notes Page